This story starts with Where Our Atoms Came From (Part 1).

 Think of an experience from your childhood — something you remember clearly, something you can see, feel, maybe even smell, as if you were really there.
 After all, you really were there at the time, weren’t you?
 How else would you remember it?
 But here's the bombshell: You weren’t there.
 Not a single atom that is in your body today was there when that event took place.
 Matter flows from place to place and momentarily comes together to be you.
 Whatever you are, therefore, you are not the stuff of which you are made.
 If that doesn’t make the hair stand up on the back of your neck, read it again until it does.

-The atoms that comprise your body don’t belong to you – they are nomads, and they’re just staying with us for a little while.
+The atoms that comprise your body don’t belong to you – they are nomads, and they’re just staying with you for a little while.

 After another five billion years of cycling around the Earth, all atoms on our planet will be scorched by the Sun as it expands into the final stage of its life, a red giant.